Updated as of 11/21/2020, scouting report written by Alan Lu.

 College: Iowa State

-Good defender that can get steals
+Solid defender that can get steals

 Versatile player that can play either backcourt position

-Unselfish to a fault, is far too passive on offense
+Can be too passive on offense

 Tyrese Haliburton is a tall, pass-first guard that can shoot and facilitate for teams on offense.
 Haliburton is a very good facilitator that has strong court vision that allows him to rack up assists.
 He also is a solid defender, as he has the ability to guard either backcourt position.
 He also can score the basketball in a variety of ways, and he will tend to take smart shots in games.

 On the other hand, Haliburton sometimes does not shoot the basketball enough.
 When he finds the right balance between shooting and passing, it allows him to elevate his game to a whole another level.

 Haliburton had a strong sophomore season, and while the prevailing thought is that he is a good prospect that might not have as high of a ceiling as the others at the top, he is a very skilled player that likely projects to be a good, complementary role player in the association.
 Haliburton is a solid all-around player whose skill set and high basketball IQ could allow him to thrive in the NBA, and he may be one of the safest bets to succeed amongst players entering the 2020 draft.

 11/27/19 Iowa State vs. Michigan

 If you use any portion of this material, please credit NBA Scouting Live.